UniversalDependencies/docs/_zh-pos/NOUN.md

 ### Definition

-Nouns are a part of speech typically denoting a person, place, thing, animal or idea.
+Nouns are a part of speech typically denoting a person, place, thing, animal, or idea.

 The NOUN tag is intended for common nouns only.
 See <a>`PROPN`</a> for proper nouns and <a>`PRON`</a> for pronouns.